rbc-wm-lab/ML-Full-Stack-Interview/README.md

 ```

-##### Solution
+#### Solution
+As in many other situations, you are free to look at StackOverflow to obtain answers.

 [Stackoverflow Solution 1](https://superuser.com/questions/1296024/windows-ssh-permissions-for-private-key-are-too-open)

 [Stackoverflow Solution 2](https://stackoverflow.com/questions/9270734/ssh-permissions-are-too-open-error)

-### Unable to clone repo on the remote server.
+### Unable to clone repo on the remote server

-If you are trying to download the dataset file but you are unable to clone this repo on the remote server, you may need to clone it to your own machine and use `scp` to transfer the file through ssh.
+If you are trying to download the dataset file but you are unable to clone this repo on the remote server due to ssh permission issues, you may need to clone it to your own machine and use `scp` to transfer the file through ssh.

 ### Jupyter not found after successful installation of jupyter notebook

 There are various reasons causing this problem.
 The most possible one is that jupyter is not added to your bash $PATH.

-Try to figure out the path to jupyter just installed and add the path to $PATH
+Try to figure out the path to `jupyter` that you just installed and add it the path to $PATH

 ##### Solution
 [Stackoverflow Solution](https://stackoverflow.com/questions/35313876/after-installing-with-pip-jupyter-command-not-found)